Bigamy

-In cultures where monogamy is mandated, bigamy is the act of entering into a marriage with one person while still legally married to another.
+In a culture where only monogamous relationships are legally recognized, bigamy is the act of entering into a marriage with one person while still legally married to another.
 A legal or de facto separation of the couple does not alter their marital status as married persons.
 In the case of a person in the process of divorcing their spouse, that person is taken to be legally married until such time as the divorce becomes final or absolute under the law of the relevant jurisdiction.
 Bigamy laws do not apply to couples in a de facto or cohabitation relationship, or that enter such relationships when one is legally married.
 If the prior marriage is for any reason void, the couple is not married, and hence each party is free to marry another without falling foul of the bigamy laws.

 Bigamy is a crime in most countries that recognise only monogamous marriages.
 When it occurs in this context often neither the first nor second spouse is aware of the other.
-In countries that have bigamy laws, with a few exceptions (such as Egypt and Iran), consent from a prior spouse makes no difference to the legality of the second marriage, which is usually considered void.
+In countries that have bigamy laws, with a few exceptions (such as Maldives and Sudan), consent from a prior spouse makes no difference to the legality of the second marriage, which is usually considered void.